-I’ve been dying to tell you all about our trip to NYC.
+I’ve been dying to tell you all about our trip to New York City.
 My absolute favorite thing in the whole wide world is to eat my way through a new city, and while this wasn’t my first rodeo in The Big Apple, I certainly took in some sights (and bites!) that y’all need to know about.
 Before we dive into the who, what, and where, let’s first take a look at the granola, as in, the only granola you’ll ever need for the rest of your life.

 While in NYC, we dined at Eleven Madison Park (more on that later) and were sent home with our own individual jars of granola.
 Now, you guys know me.
 I like butter and chocolate and lots of sugar.
 I like fluffy cakes and drippy ice cream cones; granola really isn’t on my radar.
 But THIS granola… this was no ordinary granola.
 This is actually the best granola of my life.